Information to help you avoid getting too out of breath.

 - shop online and have your goods delivered

-- contact organisations that offer help with transport for shopping and other activities, for example, Shopmobility schemes
+- contact organisations that offer help with transport for shopping and other activities like Shopmobility schemes

 Washing and dressing